critical reflections

 Weight and Measure

-Richard Serra's 'Weight and Measure' exhibition at the Tate Gallery in 1993 was a turning point - an epiphany - in my education as an architect (I was already qualified at that time and registered with the Architects Registation Board).
-I happened to hear Serra speak about his work at the opening of this exhibition and had a moment of epiphany about the relationship of form to context.
+Richard Serra's 'Weight and Measure' exhibition at the Tate Gallery in 1993 was a turning point in my education as an architect (I was already qualified at that time and registered with the Architects Registation Board but was still developing).
+I happened to hear Serra speak about his work at the opening of the 'Weight and Measure' exhibition at the Tate and had a moment of epiphany about the relationship of form to context.
 The ability to organise space among a group of objects and to relate an object to its site is, I believe, a fundamental part of architecture.

 Serra told an amusing story that, I believe, distinguishes artists and architects.
 The solid cast steel objects in 'Weight and Measure' were too heavy for the gallery floors, and the Tate asked him if he could make the objects hollow.
-He refused, and the Tate subsequently had to reinforce the gallery floors substantially.
+He said that he refused, and the Tate subsequently had to reinforce the gallery floors substantially.
 This attitude seems to distinguish artists and architects, as, in my experience, architects would immediately acquiesce to such a request.
-Fortunate indeed is the architect who can resist such calls.

 Richard Serra: Weight and Measure 1992 © Richard Serra